Purchase your copy of Meditation for Psychotherapists

 Body-Centred Psychotherapy - Developing Somatic Awareness, Body Scanning

-Mentalisation-Based Therapy - Developing The Mentalising Stance
+Mentalisation-Based Therapy - Developing the Mentalising Stance

-From 2025 I will be running courses for therapists to learn more about practising meditation in-person in London, UK and also online.
+From February I will be running courses for therapists to learn more about practising meditation in-person in London, UK and also online.
 Please complete the form below to express interest and I’ll be in touch with further information: